-The average age of the sampled individuals is 44.84 years with a standard deviation of 18.59 years, but in Table~\ref{Table:DataSummary} we report the mean and standard deviation of the logarithm of age variable used in the study.
-Information on family income in the survey is recorded as one of the 9 income categories: $ < 10k$, $10k-20k$, $20k-30k$, $30k-40k$, $40k-50k$, $50k-75k$, $75k-100k$, $100k-150k$ and $>150k$, where $k$ denotes a thousand dollars and \$5,000 and \$1,70,000 have been imputed for the first and last income categories.
+The average age of the sampled individuals is 44.84 years with a standard deviation of 18.59 years.
+Information on family income in the survey is recorded as one of 9 income categories: $ < 10k$, $10k-20k$, $20k-30k$, $30k-40k$, $40k-50k$, $50k-75k$, $75k-100k$, $100k-150k$ and $>150k$, where $k$ denotes a thousand dollars and \$5,000 and \$1,70,000 have been imputed for the first and last income categories.
 We include the logarithm of the mid-point of the income category as a variable in the model.
-Mean household size is 2.92 with a standard deviation of 1.66 individuals.
-The percent of female is slightly more than males, but still the sample is almost equally split.
+Mean household size is 2.92 with a standard deviation of 1.66.
+The percent of female is slightly more than that of males.
 Educational classification shows that HS and below forms the largest category (33.92\%) and post-bachelors forms the smallest category (14.29\%), with proportions decreasing as we move from the lowest to the highest educational category.
 Employment status shows that 61.98\% are either employed full-time or part-time, while the remaining are unemployed, student or retired.
 With respect to race, the sample is predominantly white (71.87\%), followed by African-Americans (15.12\%) and all other races (13.01\%).
-Geographic division shows that most of the sampled individuals lives in the South (45.69\%), followed by West (22.68\%), Midwest (17.79\%) and Northeast (13.84\%).
-The regional classification are as defined by the US Census Bureau.
-To measure exposure to financial distress, we include self reported financial condition pre and post the Great Recession.
-As expected, almost half the sampled individuals (45.41\%) are financially worse-off post the economic downturn.
+Geographically, most of the sampled individuals live in the South (45.69\%), followed by West (22.68\%), Midwest (17.79\%) and Northeast (13.84\%).
+These regional classifications are as defined by the US Census Bureau.
+To measure exposure to financial distress, we include self reported financial condition pre and post Great Recession.
+As expected, almost half the sampled individuals (45.41\%) are financially worse-off post the Great Recession.